 Being alert to how your vehicle is performing can help you avoid causing damage to it.
 If your vehicle is struggling, pull over to the side of the road and inspect it.
 Look for any abnormal wear and tear that might be causing the noise.

-Pro Tip: Long driving days can make it hard to stay on alert while on the road.
+Pro Tip: Long driving days can make it hard to stay alert while on the road.
 Use these 10 Simple Ways to Make RV Driving Days Not Suck.

 Stay Alert and Safe While Driving on Roads With Grades